-What will be different in Library Plus libraries?
+What will be different in our larger libraries?

-- We will be looking for partners to co-locate in our larger libraries where appropriate.
-These could involve other public sector providers such as maternity services in Woking or community groups in other places.
+In addition to the changes that will be happening in all libraries, we will be particularly looking for partners to co-locate into our larger libraries where possible.
+This could include other public sector providers such as maternity services and GP practices or community groups.

 Are you investing in any new technology?

 Yes, we are investing in new technologies to make services more efficient, engaging and accessible and provide more learning opportunities for those who live, work and study in Surrey.
 For example, we are keen to explore Open Plus technology (which will enable the public to use swipe cards to enter libraries out of hours) where appropriate to extend opening hours and make libraries more accessible.

 How will you be making changes to our libraries?